Training Science Teachers

 Another aim is to improve teacher retention by preparing veteran teachers to train new teachers.

-The project will involve more than 60 teachers from high-needs schools in Clifton, Montclair, Kearney, Paramus and Orange, who were chosen “on the strength of their applications, enthusiasm and past relationship with the University,” says Taylor.
+The project involves more than 60 teachers from high-needs schools in Clifton, Montclair, Kearny, Paramus and Orange, who were chosen “on the strength of their applications, enthusiasm and past relationship with the University,” says Taylor.
 In addition to the research conducted by the external evaluation team, the Montclair State faculty will research the impact of the program on teachers’ attitudes, beliefs and practices.
-As a partnership with the University of Massachusetts-Boston, the project promotes collaboration throughout its duration, culminating in an end-of-the-year conference with participating teachers from both universities.
+As a partnership with the University of Massachusetts-Boston and Mercy College, the project promotes collaboration throughout its duration, culminating in an end-of-the-year conference with participating teachers from both universities.

 "We hope to form a professional community of science teachers, where they are encouraged to share their research and form ties in professional organizations,” adds Munakata.
 "By the end, we hope they will say 'this program allowed me to implement an education method I never would have tried without the support.'"
 Participants will be encouraged to lead professional workshops to train future teacher leaders.